Bestbrains/bestbrains-dna/README.md

 ---
 ---
-# Crisp DNA - tech setup for the site
+# Bestbrains DNA-WIP - tech setup for the site

-Crisp DNA is a web site that describes how Crisp works and why.
-The source lives on github and is auto-published on [http://dna.crisp.se](http://dna.crisp.se) every time a change is pushed.
+Bestbrains DNA is a web site that describes how Bestbrains (will) works and why.
+The source lives on github and is auto-published on [http://dna-wip.bestbrains.dk](http://dna-wip.bestbrains.dk) every time a change is pushed.

 Below are instructions for how to set up a local development environment.
 Useful for when you want to make many changes and test locally before pushing to github.
-See [How to clone](http://dna.crisp.se/docs/how-to-copy.html) for more options on how to clone the Crisp model.
+See [How to clone](http://dna-wip.bestbrains.dk/docs/how-to-copy.html) for more options on how to clone the Bestbrains model.

 ## 1. Install GIT